 Another concern-sometimes data aggregators are just plain sloppy, committing errors that can be costly for the firm and potentially devastating for victimized users.
-For example, from 2002 to 2003, a hacker stole 1.6 billion records from Acxiom; while in 2005, ChoicePoint accidentally sold records on one hundred and forty five thousand individuals to a cybercrime identity theft ring.
-The ChoicePoint case resulted in a fifteen-million-dollar fine from the Federal Trade Commission.A.
+For example, in 2005, ChoicePoint accidentally sold records on 145,000 individuals to a cybercrime identity theft ring.
+The ChoicePoint case resulted in a \$15 million fine from the Federal Trade Commission.A.
 Greenberg, "Companies That Profit from Your Data," Forbes, May 14, 2008.
+In 2011, hackers stole at least 60 million e-mail addresses from marketing firm Epsilon, prompting firms as diverse as Best Buy, Citi, Hilton, and the College Board to go through the time-consuming, costly, and potentially brand-damaging process of warning customers of the breach.
+Epsilon faces liabilities charges of almost a quarter of a billion dollars, but some estimate that the total price tag for the breach could top \$4 billion.F.
+Rashid, "Epsilon Data Breach to Cost Billions in Worst-Case Scenario," eWeek, May 3, 2011.
 Just because you can gather data and traffic in bits doesn't mean that you should.
-Any data-centric effort should involve input not only from business and technical staff, but from the firm's legal team, as well (for more, see the box "Privacy Regulation: A Moving Target").
+Any data-centric effort should involve input not only from business and technical staff, but from the firm's legal team as well (for more, see the box "Note 11.32 "Privacy Regulation: A Moving Target"").